Baachus/playwright-showcase/README.md

 # Playwright Showcase

-A production-grade **Playwright + TypeScript** testing showcase covering a wide range of real-world testing scenarios across two target applications.
+A production-grade **Playwright + TypeScript** testing showcase covering a wide range of real-world testing scenarios across three target applications.
 The project demonstrates best practices in test architecture, reporting, and tooling that can be adapted for any professional test automation suite.

 ---